-Given the pace of changes in today’s business and day-to-day environment, it is easy to fall into the trap of forgetting your core focus, maintaining your full potential and creating a meaningful legacy.
-One of the biggest changes and distractions for a lot of professionals are mandatory work-from-home (WFH).
+Given the pace of changes in today’s business and day-to-day environment, it is easy to fall into the trap of forgetting your core focus, maintaining your full potential, and creating a meaningful legacy.
+One of the biggest changes and distractions for a lot of professionals is mandatory work-from-home (WFH).

 There are many benefits to WFH, starting with the commute to the office.
-There can also be some challenges, such us no physical separation between work and personal life.
-Here are three steps to setting up or upgrading your home office to increase your productivity, reduce stress and maintain your full potential.
+There can also be some challenges, such as no physical separation between work and personal life.
+Here are three steps to setting up or upgrading your home office to increase your productivity, reduce stress, and maintain your full potential.

 1. Set up your space and environment

-A daunting or an interesting task is figuring out where to work at home.
-Some will have plenty of options, home office, extra bedroom or open area with plenty of space to spread out, others will have to get creative.
+A daunting or interesting task is figuring out where to work at home.
+Some will have plenty of options, home office, extra bedroom, or open area with plenty of space to spread out, others will have to get creative.
 General guidelines are:

 - Have a dedicated space with good lighting in a quiet part of the home where you will not be disturbed or distracted.

-- You will need a desk and a chair that will be comfortable to work at for extended periods.
-There are products like Multifunction Laptop Desk by Neetto which are portable, easy to store and can be used while sitting on the floor or a couch or to create a standing desk.
+- You will need a desk and a chair that will be comfortable to work in for extended periods.
+There are products like Multifunction Laptop Desk by Neetto which are portable, easy to store, and can be used while sitting on the floor or on a couch or to create a standing desk.

 - Remove as much clutter and physical distractions from the workspace area as you can.
 It will help you to concentrate on work tasks and keep a calm mind.

-- Incorporate extra sensory elements such as background music to increases concentration, a scented candle, fresh flowers or a happy family picture to elevate your mood, or a leather chair that makes you feel fully supported.
+- Incorporate extra sensory elements such as background music to increase concentration, a scented candle, fresh flowers or a happy family picture to elevate your mood or a leather chair that makes you feel fully supported.